Modal Abstractions for Virtualizing Memory Addresses: Experiments

 \subsection{Unmapping a Page}

-The reverse operation, unmapping a designated page that is currently mapped, would essentially be the reverse of the reasoning around line 22 above: given the virtual points-to assertions for all 512 machine words of memory that the L1 entry would map, and information about the physical location, full permission on the L1 entry could be obtained, allowing the construction of a full virtual PTE pointer for it, setting to 0, and reclaiming the now-unmapped physical memory.
+\todo[inline]{update (esp. line refs) for new mapping code} The reverse operation, unmapping a designated page that is currently mapped, would essentially be the reverse of the reasoning around line 22 above: given the virtual points-to assertions for all 512 machine words of memory that the L1 entry would map, and information about the physical location, full permission on the L1 entry could be obtained, allowing the construction of a full virtual PTE pointer for it, setting to 0, and reclaiming the now unmapped physical memory. \fi